badalyandavit/badalyandavit/README.md

 ## 📚 Books

 ### Must-Read Technical Books
-- **Pattern Recognition and Machine Learning** by Christopher M. Bishop
 - **Time Series Analysis: Forecasting and Control** by Box, Jenkins & Reinsel
-- **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow** by Aurélien Géron
+- **Artificial Intelligence: A Modern Approach, 4th US ed.** by Stuart Russell and Peter Norvig

 ### Currently Reading
+- *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow* by Aurélien Géron
 - *Deep Learning* by Ian Goodfellow, Yoshua Bengio, Aaron Courville
 - *The Elements of Statistical Learning* by Hastie, Tibshirani & Friedman
+- *Quantum Computing and QUantum Information* by Nielsen Chuang

 ---